Intelligence in chess

 Is "Go" still interesting?

-Go is still interesting, since the computers can’t fully explain their own moves yet.
-Go has many more possible moves compared to chess.
+Go is still interesting.
+Computers can't fully explain their own moves yet.
+Go has many more possible moves than chess.
 It is possible that not all tactics are known yet.
 Go players often act on feeling and experience.
-AlphaZero, an AI which beats all Go players, uses a neural network.
-That means that the AI can’t give you much insight.
+AlphaZero, an AI that beats all Go players, uses a neural network.
+That means that the AI can't give you much insight.